A Little Planning Creates a Stellar Vacation

 The road trip, however, is all about the journey rather than the destination.
 The “destination” is the trip, it’s what you do along the way; each stretch is the adventure.
 But just driving for the sake of driving ends up being boring.
 You have to plan your “destination” around a theme.

 Mapping things from Billings, we saw a distinct route that would take us south through Utah, Nevada, and Arizona.
 Then we completed the loop heading east to New Mexico, and north through Colorado, Wyoming, and back into Montana.
-It was an ambitious loop, but we would knock off 5 state capitols along the way (Nevada’s capitol was way out of the way).
+It was an ambitious loop, but we would knock off 5 state capitals along the way (Nevada’s capital was way out of the way).

 This theme got us the basis for the road trip.
 Now it was a matter of filling in the gaps.